RoffyS/RoffyS/README.md

 ## 🎓 About Me

-I'm a student at **Emory Goizueta Business School** passionate about building applications for Data Science and LLMs.
+I'm a recent grad from **Emory Goizueta Business School** passionate about building applications for Data Science and LLMs.
 My work focuses on leveraging AI and ML to create practical tools and solve real-world business problems.

 ## 🚀 Featured Projects